-Reporting Requirement: Private companies that do not have reportable payments under UK EITI for the relevant period are not required to provide beneficial ownership information.
+Reporting Requirement: Private companies that do not have reportable payments under UK EITI for the relevant period are not required to provide beneficial ownership information under EITI rules.
+But would continue to file information under the UK's general PSC disclosure requirements or under the public listing rules as appropriate.
 Private companies that do have payments to report for the period and that have beneficial owners (as defined above) will be asked to provide the following information regarding each of these persons: